haskell-github-trust/.github/profile/README.md

 This is a place to keep your Haskell packages for long-term community maintenance.

-You will still retain ownership and control of your package, but if you ever stop maintaining your package then someone else can do it without needing your permission.
+You will still retain ownership and control of your package, but if you ever stop maintaining your package then someone else can maintain it without needing your permission.

 ## How to add your own package to the Trust